-The purpose of this 2004 Stock Incentive Plan (the "Plan") of CMGI, Inc., a Delaware corporation (the "Company"), is to advance the interests of the Company's stockholders by enhancing the Company's ability to attract, retain and motivate persons who are expected to make important contributions to the Company and by providing such persons with equity ownership opportunities and performance-based incentives that are intended to align their interests with those of the Company's stockholders.
-Except where the context otherwise requires, the term "Company" shall include any of the Company's present or future parent or subsidiary corporations as defined in Sections 424(e) or (f) of the Internal Revenue Code of 1986, as amended, and any regulations promulgated thereunder (the "Code") and any other business venture (including, without limitation, joint venture or limited liability company) in which the Company has a controlling interest, as determined by the Board of Directors of the Company (the "Board").
+The purpose of this 2005 Non-Employee Director Stock Option Plan (the "Plan") of CMGI, Inc., a Delaware corporation (the "Company"), is to advance the interests of the Company's stockholders by enhancing the Company's ability to attract, retain and motivate persons who are expected to make important contributions to the Company as members of its Board of Directors ("Board") and by providing such persons with equity ownership opportunities that are intended to align their interests with those of the Company's stockholders to afford such persons an opportunity to share in the future successes of the Company.
+The Plan shall be effective upon approval of the Plan by the Company's stockholders.
+Upon approval of the Plan by the Company's stockholders, no additional awards or grants shall be made under the Amended and Restated 1999 Stock Option Plan for Non-Employee Directors, as amended.